zgrossbart/jslim/README.md

 How stable is JSlim?
 --------------------------------------

-The short answer is that JSlim isn't very stable at all yet.
-You still need to build it yourself and it doesn't have a lot of testing.
+JSlim is at release 0.1.
+It's pretty stable, but hasn't had a large amount of testing yet.
 I've tested JSlim with the following libraries:

 * [Backbone.js](http://documentcloud.github.com/backbone/)
 * [JQuery](http://jquery.com/)